IBC Promotions

 At least one semester of client-facing experience as a consultant

 Upload your resume, answer a couple short questions, and submit a few of your best slides.
-We will pair your application materials with your Performance Review to get a holistic view of your readiness for promotion.
+We will pair your application materials with your 360 Feedback to get a holistic view of your readiness for promotion.
 Be sure to talk with your project manager and senior manager before applying.

 Based on your interview and your performance throughout the semester, we will let you know our decision at the beginning of next semester after project sourcing is complete.